Hasvik Airport: History

 The initial airport consisted of a 421 m gravel runway and a spartan terminal consisting of no more than a shack.
 The airport opened on 17 May 1973 and Norving started an air taxi service using the eight-passenger Britten-Norman Islander.
 Grants of 3.5 million Norwegian krone (NOK) were issued from the state in 1981, which was supplemented with funding from Norving, the National Insurance Administration, Kommunalbanken and local interests.
 The new facilities opened in early 1983, consisting of a larger terminal and control tower and a lengthening of the runway—although it retained the gravel surface.
 The upgrades cost NOK 5.8 million; they allowed Norving to operate a daily scheduled taxi route to Hammerfest and Alta, and for the first time Hasvik was able to receive same-day newspapers.
 The flights corresponded with Scandinavian Airlines System's Oslo-flights at Alta Airport.

 Norving operated at the airport until 1990, when the route was taken over by Widerøe, who initially used the de Havilland Canada Twin Otter.
 The Ministry of Transport and Communications announced in February 1993 that they were considering taking over ownership and operations of the airport through the Civil Aviation Administration (CAA, later renamed Avinor).
 Along with Båtsfjord Airport and Vardø Airport, Svartnes, Hasvik Airport was one of three regional airports in Finnmark with government-subsidized routes which did not receive state operating grants.
 In December Widerøe articulated that Hasvik Airport did not meet the demands for future operation as it lacked proper instruments and did not have an asphalt runway.
 Widerøe stated that with the introduction of the Dash 8 they would no longer be able to serve the airport.
 Additional navigation aids were installed in 1993 and the runway was asphalted in 1995, subsequently resulting in Dash 8 services being introduced.
 The state and the Civil Aviation Administration took over ownership and operations of the airport from 1 January 1997.
 The runway lights were upgraded in 2008 and 2009, followed by the installation of the Global Positioning System-based landing system SCAT-I.

-Avinor wants to extend most short airports to 1200 m by year 2030, because they see a lack of aircraft types which have more than 19 seats able to use 800-meter runways.
-Dash 8 built after 2009 can't use them.
+Avinor wants to extend most short airports to 1200 m by year 2030, because they see a lack of aircraft types which have more than 19 seats able to use 800 m runways.
+Dash 8 built after 2009 cannot use them.
 Few countries apart from Norway have such short airports.
 There is however no room for this at Hasvik, so the plan here and for some other airports with few passengers, is to use small planes with less than 20 seats.
 Land reclamation in order to expand the airfield could be considered, however it is economically unviable.